BestTimesToVisit.com Logo

 Getting Around Reykjavik, Iceland

-Reykjavik's public bus system, Strætó, is surprisingly efficient for getting around the city and even to nearby towns.
-It's a great option for reaching attractions outside the immediate downtown core, like the Perlan museum or the Elliðaárdalur valley.
+Reykjavik's public bus system, Strætó, is surprisingly efficient for getting around the city and even to some surrounding areas.
+It's a great option for reaching attractions outside the immediate downtown core or if you're staying a bit further afield.

 Walking